joseasoler/tradergen/README.md

 **Combat:** Guaranteed to have a few pieces of power armor in stock.
 May rarely have a shield belt or smokepop belt in stock.

 **Exotic:** Very cheap and very expensive bionics are less common.
-Ultratech bionics are unfrequent.
+Ultratech bionics are infrequent.
 Increased variety of joy buildings in stock.

 **Slaver:** May have any alcohol type in stock instead of only beer.
 Has more variety of gluttonous food instead of just chocolate.
 Very cheap and very expensive bionics are less common.
-Ultratech bionics are unfrequent.
+Ultratech bionics are infrequent.

 **Imperial:** Increased variety of joy buildings in stock.
 Has some gluttonous food in stock.